top of page

 6- Final Project

-DUE: Three deadlines see below
+DUE: Three deadlines see Assignment Brief for deadline

 The final project for this class must demonstrate an understanding of the concepts discussed in the course.
 The guidelines are extremely flexible: you should show that you understand the techniques and software discussed, that you can incorporate principles of good filmmaking/storytelling, and that you have the creativity and dedication to produce a sophisticated piece.